-5.1 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Governance and any code of conduct for the Council of Governors.
+- 5.1 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Governance and any code of conduct for the Council of Governors. - 5.2 Subject to the requirement specified in paragraph 5.1 above, each Governor shall exercise his/her own skill and judgement in his/her conduct of the Trust's affairs and shall in his/her stewardship of the Trust's affairs bring as appropriate the perspective of the constituency or organisation by which s/he was elected or appointed, as the case may be.
+Public governors are expected to represent all members and the public, and not to promote a single issue or cause.

-- 5.2 Subject to the requirement specified in paragraph 5.1 above, each Governor shall exercise his own skill and judgement in his conduct of the Trust's affairs and shall in his stewardship of the Trust's affairs bring as appropriate the perspective of the constituency or organisation by which he was elected or appointed, as the case may be. - 5.3 Subject to the further provisions of this Constitution and without in any way derogating from them, the Council of Governors shall; - 5.3.1 assist the Board of Directors in setting the strategic direction of the Trust and targets for the Trust's performance and in monitoring the Trust's performance in terms of achieving those strategic aims and targets which have been set; and - 5.3.2 monitor the activities of the Trust with the view to ensuring that they are being conducted in a manner consistent with this Constitution. - 6.
-Council of Governors: Meetings - 6.1 The Council of Governors shall hold not less than 4 general meetings each financial year. - 6.2 All such meetings shall be open to the public unless the Council of Governors resolves that the public be excluded from the meeting, whether for the whole or part of the proceedings, on the grounds that publicity would be prejudicial to the public interest or the interest of the Trust by reason of the confidential nature of the business to be transacted or for other special reasons stated in the resolution and arising from the nature of that business or the proceedings. - 6.3 The Council of Governors may appoint committees or sub-committees consisting of its members to advise and assist it in the discharge of its functions. - 6.4 The Council of Governors' Standing Orders, as may be varied from time to time, is to provide for further details of the practice and procedure at Council of Governors meetings (including general meetings). - 7.
-Council of Governors: Declarations - 7.1 A Member of a Public Constituency standing for election as Governor must make a declaration for the purposes of Section 60 of the 2006 Act in the form specified below stating the particulars of his qualification to vote as a Member and that he is not prevented from being a member of the Council of Governors by virtue of any provisions of this Constitution. - 7.2 The specified form of declaration shall be set out on the Nomination Form referred to in the Election Scheme and shall state as follows: - "I, the above named candidate, consent to my nomination and agree to stand for election to the Council of Governors in the constituency indicated in Section One of this form.
+- 5.3 Subject to the further provisions of this Constitution and without in any way derogating from them, the Council of Governors shall; - 5.3.1 hold the Non-Executive Directors to account in assisting the Board of Directors in setting the strategic direction of the Trust and targets for the Trust's performance and in monitoring the Trust's performance in terms of achieving those strategic aims and targets which have been set; and - 5.3.2 observe the activities of the Trust with the view to ensuring that they are being conducted in a manner consistent with this Constitution. - 6.
+Council of Governors: Meetings - 6.1 The Council of Governors shall hold not less than 4 general meetings each financial year.
+However, in extremis (see para 16.5), the Chair may decided to suspend Council of Governors' meetings. - 6.2 The Council of Governors may appoint committees or sub-committees, consisting of its members, which are relevant and proportionate, to advise and assist it in the discharge of its functions.
+The outcomes of such committees will be in the form of recommendations to be presented to the Council of Governors.
+Recommendations presented to the Council of Governors therefore provide a second layer of oversight on a particular matter of interest by governor peers. - 7.
+Council of Governors: Declarations - 7.1 A Member of a Public Constituency standing for election as Governor must make a declaration for the purposes of Section 60 of the 2006 Act in the form specified below stating the particulars of his qualification to vote as a Member and that s/he is not prevented from being a member of the Council of Governors by virtue of any provisions of this Constitution. - 7.2 The specified form of declaration shall be set out on the Nomination Form referred to in the Election Scheme and shall state as follows: - "I, the above named candidate, consent to my nomination and agree to stand for election to the Council of Governors in the constituency indicated in Section One of this form.
 I also declare that I am a member in that constituency.
-I, the above named candidate, hereby declare that I am not: - a. a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged - a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it

-- c. a person who within the preceding 5 years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than 3 months (without the option of a fine) was imposed on him - d. excluded by any other provision detailed within the Trust's constitution.
+I, the above named candidate, hereby declare that I am not: - a. a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged - a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it - c. a person who within the preceding 5 years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than 3 months (without the option of a fine) was imposed on him/her